Skip to main content

 • other attachments are added to the same contract

-• the contract appears in the Incomplete signed contracts view
+• the contract appears in the Incomplete contracts view

 Required conditions